 - Authorisation or authz assures access rights of a client identity to a given resource, usually by checking against an [ACL](http://donai.arpa2.net/acl.html]

 The two clearly need to work together, which is why they are often confused.
 But it is good to understand that both concepts are needed in most online services, and that each has its own issues to focus on.
-We have solutions for both authn and authz in the ARPA2 project: the TLS Pool and our use of RADIUS and Diameter are good examples.
+We have solutions for both authn and authz in the ARPA2 project: the TLS Pool and our use of Diameter and RADIUS are good examples.

 Applications that follow these structures are pretty much ready for action under the InternetWide Identity Framework, and so they are supportive of the Bring Your Own IDentity concept, which re-empowers end users to control their online identity and presence.